ScreamZ/kuzzle-guide/source/includes/user_guide/_03-configuration.md

 #### Typical variables to override

-Here is some configuration that are likely to be customized:
+Here are some configurations that are likely to be customized:

 - `server.http.port`: Kuzzle internal http port.
 Defaults to `7511`, which conflicts with Kuzzle proxy's one.
-- `services.db.host`: elasticsearch host.
-Defaults to `elasticsearch`
-- `services.cache.node.host`: redis host.
-Defaults to `redis`
 - `services.proxyBroker.host`: Kuzzle proxy host.
 Defaults to `api`.